 Low-Cost Family Law Services

-I am passionate about offering low-cost, affordable rates for family law services.
+I am passionate about offering affordable rates for family law services.
 I believe that my clients should never have to worry about getting a fair deal because they did not outspend their spouse for attorney fees.
 I also believe that affordable does not mean less competent.
 It means I am committed to quality legal representation and fairness for everyone.

 To that end, I offer payment plans, as well as flat-fee legal services in applicable cases.
-I also engage in “limited-scope representation” where appropriate, in which the client and I form a partnership and discuss what they can reasonably afford and we tailor my services accordingly; for example, “is it better for me to fill out the form, or is it better for me to just review it and go with you to the hearing?”
+I can also provide “limited-scope representation” where appropriate, in which the client and I form a partnership and discuss what they can reasonably afford and we tailor my services accordingly; for example, “is it better for me to fill out the form, or is it better for me to just review it and go with you to the hearing?”